 Higher equipment utilization and efficiency lead to reduced costs.
 Predictive maintenance can add to those lower costs with as high as 20% reductions in maintenance cost.
 And greater control over inventory and movement of materials within manufacturing can help control costs in the supply chain.

-Using an IIoT platform for production monitoring such as the one available from MachineMetrics can help optimize processes.
+Using a machine data platform for production monitoring, such as the one available from MachineMetrics, can help optimize processes.
 This may take the form of new methods as well as ongoing and more accurate process improvement strategies based on real-time data.

 In addition to AI and machine learning capabilities, platforms can be scaled and customized to reflect the needs of different equipment and industries.
 This allows for flexible and agile responses to changes and challenges.

-If you are looking for digital transformation, now is the time to jump in.
+If you’re looking for digital transformation, now is the time to jump in.
 With unprecedented disruption, manufacturers need the most advanced tools and best-in-class software to stay competitive.
 They should look to build an ecosystem of solutions that support rapid and continuous value achievement.

-The foundation of a manufacturer's tech stack should be an Industrial Data Platform that can enable the autonomous collection, contextualization, and standardization of production data, as well as drive actionability on data to identify and resolve operational inefficiencies.
-Learn how MachineMetrics enables digital transformation for manufacturers or book a demo to discover valuable use cases today.
+The foundation of a manufacturer's tech stack should be a machine data platform that can enable the autonomous collection, contextualization, and standardization of production data, as well as drive actionability on data to identify and resolve operational inefficiencies.

 116 Pleasant St, Suite 332, Easthampton, MA 01027